Wayne Williams, Prosecuting Attorney

 Traffic Tickets

 Depending on the charge you might be able to plead guilty to original charges and pay through “Plead and Pay” by finding your case on https://www.courts.mo.gov/casenet.
-You can also contact the Circuit Clerk’s office by phone (573)883-2265 option 1, to see how you can plead guilty to original charges.
+You can also contact the Circuit Clerk’s office by phone (573) 883-2265 option 1, to see how you can plead guilty to original charges.

-Request for recommendation
+Request for an offer/amendment

-If you are an individual trying to get your ticket amended to a non-moving violation, you can contact our office by sending us an email requesting a recommendation at court@stegenpa.com.
-Make sure you include the case number or ticket numbers, full name and any documents we might need (ex: proof of insurance, vehicle registration, notice of reinstatement from DOR) in your email.
-We will email you back a recommendation letter if applicable.
-This could take up to two weeks to receive a response.
-You can also call our office to request a recommendation.
-If you agree with the terms on the recommendation letter, you will need sign and return the recommendation letter to the Circuit Clerk’s office.
+If you are an individual trying to get your traffic ticket(s) amended to a non-moving violation, you can contact our office by sending us an email requesting an amendment at office@stegenpa.com.
+Make sure you include the case number or ticket numbers, your full name and any documents we might need (examples: proof of insurance, vehicle registration, notice of reinstatement from DOR).
+We will email you back an offer letter if applicable.
+If you agree with the terms on the offer letter, you will need sign and return the recommendation letter to the Circuit Clerk’s office .
 The signed recommendation letter will serve as your guilty plea.

 If you are an attorney you can e-file an Entry of Appearance and Request for Recommendation.
-We will then e-file the recommendation letter on casenet.
+We will then e-file the recommendation letter on Case.net.

-*Fines and court cost are collected through the Circuit Clerk’s office.
+*Fines, LERF and court cost are collected through the Circuit Clerk’s office.

-Restitution
+Restitution Payments

 Restitution payments can be made payable to the Missouri Lawyer Trust Account Foundation Ste.
 Gen Co Prosecuting Attorney (MLTAF Ste.
-Gen P.A.) in the form of a money order or cashier’s check.
+Gen P.A.) in the form of a money order or cashier’s check only.
 You can also pay by credit or debit card (Visa, MasterCard, Discover) through a service we use called CourtMoney.
 If you wish to pay by phone, payment may be made by calling at 1-877-222-4668 or visiting www.courtmoney.com and giving them form # 117802 along with your case number.
 There are fees for using the CourtMoney service, $2.00 minimum, over $50-4% and additional $3.50 for phone fee.
 If you use CourtMoney services it does take 2-3 days usually to clear.
 We can only credit your case once the payment clears through CourtMoney.

 Bad Check